Lost Boys (Peter Pan): Spielberg's Hook

-In Spielberg's sequel Hook (1991), there are at least two dozen Lost Boys of various ethnicity living in Neverland, whose clothes suggest that they left various civilisations at different times over the past century.
+In Steven Spielberg's sequel Hook (1991), there are at least two dozen Lost Boys of various ethnicities living in Neverland, whose clothes suggest that they left various civilisations at different times over the past century.
 They live in a giant tree on a tall rocky outcropping just offshore of the island.
 Twins are seen wearing Boy Scout uniforms.

 The Lost Boys named in the film are: